 If your state does not have antidiscrimination laws protecting you, then your landlord can legally refuse to rent to you because of your sexual orientation.
 However, your landlord probably can't terminate your lease early unless you've violated a lease clause.
 You won't get much protection in a month-to-month tenancy though, unless you live in a rent controlled area, which might make it harder for the landlord to terminate the tenancy.
 To learn more about the law in various states, see Nolo's article Tenant Rights Against Sexual Orientation Discrimination.

-For additional information on laws affecting LGBT couples, see A Legal Guide for Lesbian & Gay Couples, by by Denis Clifford, Frederick Hertz, and Emily Doskow (Nolo).
+For additional information on laws affecting LGBTQ couples, see A Legal Guide for Lesbian & Gay Couples by Frederick Hertz and Emily Doskow (Nolo).

 Antidiscrimination laws in about 22 states specifically prohibit doctors, hospitals, and medical facilities from refusing to treat people just because of sexual orientation.
 About 14 of those states also prohibit medical providers from discriminating based on gender identity.

 Citing religious beliefs, some doctors and clinics in these states have refused treatment to LGBTQ people despite the laws requiring that they provide treatment.
 However, none of the state antidiscrimination laws recognize an exception for religious beliefs.
 In a recent case, the Supreme Court of California unanimously ruled that medical clinics must comply with California's antidiscrimination laws, regardless of the religious beliefs of those working in the clinic (the case is called Benitez v.
 North Coast Women's Care Medical Group).
 To learn more, and for a list of states with antidiscrimination laws, see Nolo's article Healthcare Antidiscrimination Laws for Gays and Lesbians.